This is the multi-page printable view of this section. Click here to print.

 SRNUnique resource ID in Samsung Cloud Platform

-• In the Cloud Functions service, it refers to the Function name
+• In the Cloud Functions service, it means the Function name

 RuntimeRuntime types and versions

 Table.
-Cloud Functions Details - Detailed Information Tab Items
+Cloud Functions Details – Details Tab Items

 Monitoring

-You can view the Cloud Functions usage information of the selected resource on the Function List page.
+Function List page lets you view the Cloud Functions usage information for the selected resource.

 CategoryDetailed description

-Number of callsAverage number of times the function was called during the unit time (instances)
+Number of callsAverage number of times the function is called per unit time (instances)

-Memory usageAverage memory usage (kb) used during the execution of the function per unit time
+Memory usageAverage memory usage (KB) during the function execution per unit time

-Successful call countAverage number of times (cases) the runtime code operated normally and delivered a response code per unit time when the function is called
+Successful call countAverage number of times (cases) the runtime code operated correctly and returned a response code per unit time during a function call.

-Failed call countAverage number of calls with errors per unit time when the function is invoked
+Failed call countAverage number of calls with errors per unit time during function invocation

 • Including runtime due to response timeouts and logic errors